uw-dims/dims-tp/source/testidentification.rst

 that computer can be uploaded to a Tupelo store located on a locally attached external hard drive.

+.. todo:: Fill in SR reference (then remove this todo)

-1. Test Levels: integration, system
+#.
+Test Levels: integration, system

-2. Test classes: expected state
+#.
+Test classes: expected state

-3. Qualification Method: Demonstration, inspection
+#.
+Qualification Method: Demonstration, inspection

-4. Contract Reference: C3.1.2.c.3
+#.
+SR reference: [was Contract Reference: C3.1.2.c.3]

-5. Type of Data Recorded: Disk contents of computer's own hard drive and external hard drive.
+#.
+Type of Data Recorded: Disk contents of computer's own hard drive
+   and external hard drive.

-6. Special Requirements: Tupelo Boot CD and External Hard Drive and Cabling
+#.
+Special Requirements: Tupelo Boot CD and External Hard Drive and
+   Cabling

 .. todo::